Zyzz294/slackCloneReactJS/README.md

+# Slack Clone with ReactJS

+A Slack clone built using React.

+## Author

+Hamza Özgezici (Zyzz294)

+# Demo

+The app is deployed using Firebase at [Slack Clone Link](https://clone-f919d.web.app)
 # Getting Started with Create React App and Redux

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) template.